44 Years Ago: Paul McCartney Announces His Split From The Beatles

-All good things must come to an end, and this was never more true in the world of rock and roll than it was 43 years ago today (April 10, 1970) when it was announced that the the Beatles were no more.
+All good things must come to an end, and this was never more true in the world of rock and roll than it was on April 10, 1970, when it was announced that the Beatles were no more.

-Flash forward to early 1969 and recording sessions for what would eventually become the ‘Let It Be’ album.
-Captured forever thanks to a documentary film crew (though hidden from public view for many years) the film ‘Let It Be’ shows the band breaking up before our eyes.
-With tensions running high and resentment building, it was clear they were not long for this world.
+Flash forward to early-1969 and recording sessions for what would eventually become the ‘Let It Be’ album.
+Captured forever thanks to a documentary crew, the film ‘Let It Be,’ released a month after their breakup, shows tensions running high and resentment building.
 Even though they would somehow carry on and record the much more harmonious ‘Abbey Road,’ the end was in sight.

 There will never be another, we can only be glad they were here as long as they were.